Northo/Excursion/README.md

 # Excursion
-Kaprests' and Northo's excursion 2019
+@kaprests' and @northo's excursion 2019